jamescalnan/Living-Yield-Curve/README.md

 # Living-Yield-Curve
-Yield curve animation to show how accurate the prediction of future rates are
+An animated yield curve that visually demonstrates the accuracy of future rate predictions.

+Inspired by this video from Jim Laird at [Laird Research](https://lairdresearch.com/?p=119).